MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 -   Type **_ctrl \`_** (the back tick button, usually on the key with the ~ (tilde)).

 Since you should now have Git installed on your machine, run the `git --version` command in your VSC terminal.
 It should return the version installed.
 If you get a version number returned, then good job!

+- There are Terminal extensions you can install that will give you more functionality as well!
+[This one here works great!](https://marketplace.visualstudio.com/items?itemName=formulahendry.terminal)

 ## Step 4: Fork the Hackathon_2020 repository